-This Notice applies to applications submitted via Cargill’s careers website, including via the third party system named Taleo, third parties, such as recruitment agencies, job boards and other means, such as by post and email.
+This Notice applies to applications submitted via Cargill’s careers website, including via third party systems, third parties, such as recruitment agencies, job boards and other means, such as by post and email.

 Cargill will generally only collect Recruitment Information in the recruitment process that is necessary to assess you for the position for which you have applied.
 This includes the following categories:

 - Application information: This information will generally tell us who you are and help build a picture of your capabilities and suitability for certain positions.
 This type of information may include your name, contact information, current company, information contained in your CV/resume (e.g. professional qualifications, previous employment history and personal interests and experiences), information contained in your social media accounts or personal websites or accounts (e.g. LinkedIn or Twitter), information about the type of work and projects you have been involved with and any other information you may wish to provide to us as part of your application;

 - Recruitment process information: This is information collected as a result of the recruitment process, such as your performance at assessment centers or interview and information provided by your references;

 - Future opportunities information: This is information collected to keep in touch with you about future job opportunities at Cargill, such as your name, email, location, field of expertise and the kind of role you are interested in;